Additional health and safety measures are in place due to the Covid 19 pandemic and are as follows:

 - Dependent upon water conditions and rod numbers/requirements there may be a rotation arrangement imposed, alternating between the upper and lower beat on a half daily basis.

-- Life jackets must be worn at all times when fishing from bank, wading and when in the boat and these are available from the top fishing hut.
-A charge of £20 will be made for replacement gas cylinders.
+- Life jackets must be worn when fishing, a charge of £20 will be made for replacement gas cylinders.

 - Pools are fished in rotation, starting at the top and gradually moving downstream.
 Do not enter a pool down-stream of fellow anglers.